1962 in the Vietnam War: February

 Senator Wayne Morse said in a Senate Hearing closed to the public, "when those ships start coming back to the west coast with the flag-draped coffins of American boys, look out, because the American people, in my judgement are going to be very much divided....I have grave doubts as to the constitutionality of the President's course of action in South Vietnam."

-VC threw four hand grenades into a crowded village theater near Can Tho, killing 24 women and children.
+VC threw four hand grenades into a crowded village theater near Cần Thơ, killing 24 women and children.
 In all, 108 persons were killed or injured.